 (Anthony) Seydu is a vocalist, songwriter, percussionist and luthier, who was born in Freetown, Sierra Leone, to a family of musicians.
 He grew up listening to the songs of his mother, mix Fullah and Mandingo, and assimilating the rhythms that his grandfather played on the drums.
 And these experiences have marked his musical identity.
 He has played with great artists including Stevie Wonder (in Spain) Alejandro Sanz, Kiko Veneno, Auserón Santiago, Miguel Bosé, Rosario Flores, Ketama, Serrat, Kepa Junkera, Youssou N’Dour and Lokua Kanza.

-***** Here is Janet’s report:
+Here is his most recent report:

-I was given a tour by the principal and I met all the teachers who were very happy to see me I went into the classrooms and was also greeted by the students.Then it was lunchtime I assisted with serving lunch and more touring of the classrooms.
-It was a great day for all of us;
+I was given a tour of the school by the principal where I met all of the teachers who were equally excited to introduce themselves.
+Walking into each classroom I was cheerfully greeted by more of the delightful students.
+During lunchtime, I was able to assist with serving lunch before finishing the rest of the tour.
+It was a great day for all of us.

 and here are some videos so you get the feel of being there!